 foster collaboration between the SPS and the CBD "communities" at both regional and national levels; and

 review initiatives that aim to build national and/or regional capacities to manage the entry and spread of IAS, including pests and diseases, and discuss common challenges, good practices, and additional capacity building efforts required (e.g. needs assessments, pest risk analysis (PRA), surveillance, development of training toolkits and materials, etc.)

 Click here to view the workshop programme, as well as the presentations and speeches delivered.

-The STDF Briefing note No. 9 summarizes the key findings and conclusions of a seminar on International Trade and Invasive Alien Species organized by the STDF on 12-13 July 2012 at the World Trade Organization (WTO) in Geneva, Switzerland.
-The seminar was attended by over 100 experts and sough to raise awareness about the mutually supportive objectives of the WTO Agreement on the Application of Sanitary and Phytosanitary Measures (SPS Agreement) and the Convention on Biological Diversity (CBD), and the contribution of effective SPS control systems to help protect against the entry of harmful species, including pests, diseases and other IAS.
+This Briefing summarizes the key findings and conclusions of a seminar on International Trade and Invasive Alien Species organized by the STDF on 12-13 July 2012 at the WTO.
+The seminar was attended by over 100 experts and sough to raise awareness about the mutually supportive objectives of the WTO SPS Agreement and the Convention on Biological Diversity (CBD), and the contribution of effective SPS control systems to help protect against the entry of harmful species, including pests, diseases and other IAS.

 |This study reviews and analyses key concepts and principles relevant to Invasive Alien Species (IAS) and international trade in the context of the Convention on Biological Diversity (CBD) and the SPS Agreement, as well as in relation to the IPPC and the OIE.
 It also considers various initiatives to enhance capacities for managing the entry and spread of IAS (including plant pests and animal diseases), reviews common challenges and good practices, and makes a number of targeted recommendations.|